 Rana Yaghmaian, PhD, CRC, is an Assistant Professor of Counselor Education and the Clinical Rehabilitation Counseling Program Coordinator at PSU.
 She received both her master’s and doctorate degrees in Rehabilitation Psychology at the University of Wisconsin Madison.

-Dr. Yaghmaian takes a special interest in exploring the unique experiences of people with substance abuse disorders who hold multiple minoritized identities.
-She is a recipient of both the 2018 Dean's Fund for Excellence and the 2019 Faculty Development Grant, which collectively afforded her a total of $20,000 to support a qualitative research study that will explore the unique experiences of women of color with invisible chronic illnesses
+Dr. Yaghmaian takes a special interest in exploring substance abuse disorders among persons with multiple minoritized identities.
+She is a recipient of both the 2018 Dean's Fund for Excellence and the 2019 Faculty Development Grant, which granted her a total of $20,000 to support a qualitative research study that will explore the unique experiences of women of color with invisible chronic illnesses.

 Rebecca Burke, MD